 Now if you decide to buy a house the total mortgage payment plus property taxes, insurance, and maintenance can actually be higher than than comparable rentals.
 This is because if the home is lived in long enough and the majority of it has been paid off, then you now have an asset that can be sold to offset the higher amount spent while living there.
 Conversely, If you were to rent you could invest the money you saved each month with the lower rental rate by not buying.
 So in the end if you buy a house you get some home equity, if you rent you have larger investment assets.

-Before you run and buy the house of your dreams, understand that if you sacrifice other investments completely that you are non diversified.
-Having all or the majority of your wealth in a home can work out just fine under ideal conditions, but if housing lags stocks and bonds in the future, it could turn out to be an unwise decision.
+Before you buy a house, understand that if you sacrifice other investments completely that you are non diversified.
+Having all or the majority of your wealth in a home can work out just fine under ideal conditions, but if housing lags stocks and bonds in the future, it could turn out to be an unwise decision financially.

-Therefore, beyond just making a budget for how much you can afford to spend on housing it is important to include a significant amount towards retirement savings.
-If forced to spend less on your home, you can also have other diversified investments.
-This will allow a better chance of holding some asset’s that perform well overtime.
+Therefore, beyond just making a budget for how much you can afford to spend on housing it is important to consider how many you would like to contribute to retirement savings.

 Homes are the least liquid Asset

-Further it is important to Understand money in a house you live in is very illiquid.
+Further it is important to understand money in a house you live in is very illiquid.
 Stocks can be sold in minutes logging into your computer or even a cell phone.
-To sell a home, you must first find a new place to live, list your home for sale, find a willing buyer, and pass escrow to collect your money.
-As long as you believe you will live in the home for a long time, and have an emergency fund plus some diversified investments, then you are better insulated from loss, should you need to sell the house and move for any reason.
+To sell a home, you must list it for sale, find a willing buyer, and pass escrow to collect your money.
+As long as you are able to live in the home for a long time, and have an emergency fund plus some diversified investments, then you are better insulated from loss, should you need to sell the house and move for any reason.